Funding solution: Officials to move forward with flood control project

 Local funding found!
 The plan to dredge and clean 5 major tributaries in EBR is moving forward.
 It’ll be completed in four years.— Brittany Weiss WBRZ (@MsBWeiss) August 7, 2019

 The state will also share the cost with the parish of an approximate $25 million in additional local match that will be financed over several years, officials said in a release.
+Additionally, the city of Central is contributing $4 million to the project.

 "Backwater flooding was a major factor for residents and businesses during the Great Flood of 2016," she said.
 "Our residents deserve relief from floods that seem to be happening more frequently.
 This is an important step to reducing the effects of future major floods in our community.
 I appreciate the leadership of Governor Edwards and Congressman Graves to help make this project a reality.”